Quick Mill Silvano Espresso Machine Review

 Another huge selling point of the Silvano for serious espresso enthusiasts is the PID temperature control.
 And I know I’m starting to sound like a broken record here, but it is also an imposing addition at this price.
 Most entry-level machines rely on a pressure stat to control boiler temperature, but a PID controller delivers better temperature accuracy with fewer fluctuations.

 Using the digital PID display, it’s quick and easy to adjust brewing temperature.
-You can raise or lower the brewing temperature as you change beans, which specialty coffee lovers will know is crucial for optimising extraction and making the best espresso (3).
+You can raise or lower the brewing temperature as you change beans, which specialty coffee lovers will know is crucial for optimizing extraction and making the best espresso (3).

 On the front of the Silvano, along with the operational switches, you’ll find a pump pressure gauge.
 As with the PID temperature controller, this is no guarantee in a low-priced model, so I’m happy to see it here.
 Monitoring the pressure as you pull a shot of espresso lets you see what’s happening inside the group, so you can better dial in your espresso and achieve reproducible results.